 With Standard, you get 1TB of storage, whereas with the Unlimited plan, your storage quota is, you guessed it, unlimited.
-Each plan is priced per user per month, and they’re billed annually (a monthly plan would be nice, but we usually don’t find one with enterprise services).
-The Standard plan will cost you $5 per user per month, and the Unlimited plan $15 per user per month.
+Each plan is priced per user per month.
+The Standard plan will cost you $6 per user per month, and the Unlimited plan $15 per user per month, both billed annually.

 Sync.com lacks any sort of business demo, though, which is a big miss.
 There’s a free version for personal use, and it shows how Sync.com works overall.
 However, it lacks the user management and permission control of a business subscription.
 Thankfully, you can try the service without losing any money.
 Sync.com offers a 30-day money-back guarantee on all new plans.

 Sync.com is as easy to use as most other cloud storage services.
 The local application functions to create a sync folder on your machine, while the web application gives you access to sharing and user management features.
 You can do a few things with the local app, but most of your time with Sync.com will be spent in the web portal.